prisma-capacity/cryptoshred/README.md

 assertEquals("Peter",p2.name.get());

 // if you deleted the key in between, name.isPresent() would be false.
-// of course you should rather use p2.name.orElse("unknown") or something rather than get, but you know all that from
+// of course you should rather use p2.name.orElse("unknown") or something rather than get, but you know all that from using Optional...
 ```